 The secret to a successful morning is preparing the night before.
 While it is tempting to crash early or stay up late watching Netflix, the reality is, 6 AM is decidedly not the time to be scrambling around trying to get your life together before your kids wake up.

-The “makeover” factor in this part of our morning routine involves switching out TV for an easy, minimal-prep activity.
+The “makeover” factor in this part of our morning routine involves switching out TV for an easy, minimal-prep activity you can set-up quickly the night before.

 Read: My Stay at Home Mom Morning Routine